Deltares/Veiligheidsrendement/CONTRIBUTING.md

 ### Other installation options.

 ### Using the Docker dev container.
 With each succesful commit to `main` we publish a new development docker container that can be used as a means to speed up the installation steps in a controlled environment.
-This docker development container includes the "test externals" (at the moment of writing this is only the `DStability` **linux** kernel) and a conda environment with poetry already installed in it.
+This docker development container, based on a [Pixi](https://pixi.sh/dev/deployment/container/) image, includes the "test externals" (at the moment of writing this is only the `DStability` **linux** kernel) in the `/app/test_externals` location.

 The container is accessible to all deltares contributors at the [Deltares Harbor](containers.deltares.nl/gfs-dev/vrtool_dev:latest)